section-engineering-education/engineering-education/spring-boot-redis/index.md

 ### Introduction
 Redis is a key-value store that can be used as an in-memory database, cache provider or message broker.

 In this article, we will learn how to use Redis publisher/subscriber to communicate between the services asynchronously.
 We will create two services, publisher and subscriber services.
-The publisher service retrives puns from the pun API service and publishes the pun into the redis broker queue.
-The subscriber service listens for new puns in the Redis broker queue, retrives the new joke and logs it on the Spring Boot console.
+The publisher service retrieves puns from the pun API service and publishes the pun into the Redis broker queue.
+The subscriber service listens for new puns in the Redis broker queue, retrieves the new joke and logs it on the Spring Boot console.

 ### Prerequisites
 1. Redis installed on your computer.